Cartoon style image of J.J. Thomson and his cathode ray tubes

 Dalton was born in 1766 in the Lake District; England.
 He was interested in the sciences and in particular chemistry, physics and meteorology.
 Dalton is best known for his atomic theory and his gas laws, which you will probably meet in your physics course.
 According to Dalton's atomic theory:

-Dalton's insight, ideas and theories also explained the law of conservation of mass; that is that the total mass of the products in a chemical reaction will be the same as the total mass of all the reactants.
-Dalton was on the right track, his ideas and theories were based on experimental work and for his time his theory were remarkable insightful and largely correct but ultimately he lacked the technology and resources to further his work.
+Dalton was on the right track, his ideas and theories were based on experimental work and for his time his theory were remarkably insightful and largely correct but ultimately he lacked the technology and resources to further his work.
 It may seem strange but despite his ideas he actually had no evidence for the existence of atoms.
-Dalton also made an attempt at calculating the masses of some elements, though his calculations were not always correct.
+Dalton also made an attempt at calculating the relative atomic masses of some elements, though his calculations were not always correct; for example in working out the relative mass of water he mistakenly assumed that water was HO, instead of H2O.

 The discovery of the electron